 The Natural Foam Euro is ideal for combination sleepers looking for comfort, warmth, and a pain-free night.
 Unlike other common air mattresses, these are the only adjustable mattresses we know of that don't require power cords or a pump.
 It has patented Helix air pods and is constructed with memory foam to self-adjust to your body.

 We also loved the fact that it features a luxurious hypoallergenic Merino wool cover that naturally helps with temperature balancing.
 Besides keeping you cool throughout the night, this mattress will support your curves, meaning you can comfortably sleep in any position without feeling any pain in your joints.
 Keep in mind that unsupportive beds, either too soft or not soft enough, feature uneven top surfaces that can lead to misalignment.

 Lie down on this Natural Foam Euro to enjoy a natural form of firmness and feel.
 Each side of the mattress is adjustable to the other, thus perfect for different firmness settings.
-This, combined with minimal motion transfer and good edge support make the Natural Foam Euro an excellent choice for combination sleepers sleeping with their partner or pet.
+This, combined with minimal motion transfer and good edge support make the Natural Foam Euro an excellent choice for combo sleepers sleeping with their partner or pet.